dgroomes/spring-playground/caching/README.md

 > As with other services in the Spring Framework, the caching service is an abstraction (not a cache implementation) and requires the use of actual storage to store the cache data–that is, the abstraction frees you from having to write the caching logic but does not provide the actual data store.

-This `caching/` sub-project of the `spring-playground/` project demonstrates Spring's caching abstraction in action.
+This `caching/` subproject of the `spring-playground/` project demonstrates Spring's caching abstraction in action.
 Specifically it shows how to use the abstraction in the application code with the convenient `@Cacheable` annotation and how the abstraction layer does not extend to the *configuration* of the underlying caching technology (in this case
 <https://github.com/ben-manes/caffeine>).
 This might be considered a *leaky abstraction*.